ocorreiododiogo/pw_grey_colors/README.md

-Grey Color Theme for PW admin
+Grey Color Theme for ProcessWire admin
 ==============

 Only for the DEV version of Processwire: